samarapires-ml/samarapires-ml/README.md

 # Hi, I'm Samara 👋

-🎓 Master of Mathemtics in Modeling, Data and Predictions @ University of Alberta 🎓 Bachelor in Engineering - Computer Science @ University of Mumbai 💻 Interested in Machine Learning, Data Science, and AI Systems
+🎓 Master of Mathematics in Modeling, Data & Predictions — University of Alberta
+🎓 Bachelor of Engineering in Computer Science — University of Mumbai
 📍 Based in Canada

----

-## About Me
+## Professional Summary

+I am a graduate student with a background in mathematics, statistics, and computer science, with strong interests in machine learning, data science, AI systems, and financial analytics.

-I use this GitHub to document my journey learning and building projects in:
+I use this space to build and document projects that strengthen my skills in Python, data analysis, statistical modeling, and machine learning through practical, project-based learning.

-- Python
-- Data Analysis
-- Data Science
-- Machine Learning
-- Financial Analytics

-I believe the best way to learn is by building real projects and sharing them openly.

----

 ## Current Focus

-- Improving Python programming skills
+- Strengthening Python programming and problem-solving skills
-- Building end-to-end data science projects
+- Building end-to-end data analysis and machine learning projects
+- Developing a strong portfolio in data science, ML, and applied analytics

+## Featured Repositories

-- Learning machine learning systems
+- `practice-projects` — Practice work in Python, data analysis, data science, and machine learning

----

-## Repositories

-### Practice

-- **practice-projects**
-  A collection of Python exercises and practice scripts.

-### Projects (coming soon)

-- Netflix Data Analysis
-- Stock Market Analysis
-- Fraud Detection Model
-- Customer Churn Prediction

----
+- `netflix-data-analysis` — Exploratory data analysis and visualization project
+- More project repositories coming soon

 ## Tools & Technologies

+**Languages**
 - Python
+- SQL

+**Data & ML**
 - Pandas
 - NumPy
 - Matplotlib
 - Scikit-learn

+**Areas of Interest**
+- Data Science
+- Machine Learning
+- Financial Analytics
-- SQL
+- AI Systems

----

-⭐ More projects coming soon as I continue learning and building!